lucasdekam/lo1/theory-lab/dft.md

 # Quantum chemistry

 The following text is inspired by the lecture notes of Christopher Stein (TU Munich) and Katharina Doblhoff-Dier (Leiden Univ.), and the Wikipedia page on [density functional theory](https://en.wikipedia.org/wiki/Density_functional_theory).
+The introductory article of {cite:t}`BW13` might also be interesting to the reader.

 In this practical course we consider electrocatalysis at the scale of atoms.
 In particular, we are interested in the chemical bond between a reaction intermediate and a catalyst.
 A chemical bond forms due to the interaction between the electrons of the reaction intermediate and the catalyst.
 So: to understand chemical bonds, we need to understand electrons.